xiangivyli/it_foundamental_course/README.md

 ### Logic Flow
 1. Include library in the application
-`<script src="https://unpkg.com/validator@latest/validator.min.js"></script>`
+Option 1: Public URL and reference it directly in the brower `<script src="https://unpkg.com/validator@latest/validator.min.js"></script>` Option 2: Download it with npm CLI
+`npm i datepicker.js`
 2. Use the pre-defined function

 ## 1.5.2 Version Scheme